JohnWayneeee/rag_indexing_tool/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for guidelines.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

+For detailed contribution instructions, see [docs/CONTRIBUTING.md](./docs/CONTRIBUTING.md).

+## 📝 Changelog

+See [CHANGELOG.md](./CHANGELOG.md) for a list of changes and version history.

+## 🔒 Security

+For security concerns and vulnerability reporting, see [SECURITY.md](./SECURITY.md).

 ## 📄 License